-These gluten free carrot muffins are one of two recipes I have developed for Remedy Kombucha to celebrate Easter.
+These gluten free carrot muffins are one of two recipes I have developed to celebrate Easter.
 They’re incredibly easy to make and full of flavour, with a simple mix of flours.
 These muffins don’t require a mixer or any fancy equipment.

 Gluten free carrot muffins (with a vegan option)